 NEW!
 Wah! brings mantra to the forefront with upbeat dance tracks and meditation music.

-International yoga music star Wah! releases her new CD of mantra music QUEEN OF MANTRA.
+International yoga music star Wah! releases her new CD QUEEN OF MANTRA.
 Her upbeat tracks have inspired yogis for over 20 years and she is credited with being one of the founders of the yoga niche music market.
 The album has 6 upbeat tracks for yoga workout and 2 tracks for meditation.

 amy dewhurst, author